Mrs. Lisa Kimberly

 Research has shown that students are able to focus and do their best work when they have a certain level of autonomy in their learning environment.
 This includes being able to use a workspace that works best for them, whether it's at the family dinner table, cozied up in a chair, or even spread out in a small space on a carpeted floor.
 Classrooms across the nation are changing the way student work-spaces look.

-If you are interested in helping further, please feel free to contact me for more other ways we are funding the longevity of this project.
+If you are interested in helping further, please feel free to contact me for more ways we are funding the longevity of this project.
 Thank you so much for your support!

 Mrs. Lisa Kimberly